notweuz/feedify-backend/README.md

 # Feedify Backend

-This project is a pet project developed for practice and may be used as a diploma (graduation) project for college.
+This pet project is designed to strengthen skills and possibly be used as a college diploma.
-Feedify is a backend application for managing a news feed, users, posts, and files.
+It is a small social network with subscriptions, votes, attachments, etc.
+This repository contains the server part of this project.

 ## Functionality